Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL: Introduction

 \section{Introduction}

-Offline reinforcement learning (RL), commonly referred to as batch RL, aims to learn efficient policies exclusively from previously gathered data without interacting with the environment \cite{lange2012batch,levine2020offline}.
-Since the agent has to sample the data from a fixed dataset, naive offline RL approaches fail to learn policies for out-of-distribution actions or states \cite{wu2019behavior,kumar2019stabilizing}, and the obtained Q-value estimation for these actions will be inaccurate with unpredictable consequences.
-Recent progress in tackling the problem focuses on \emph{conservatism} by introducing regularization terms in the training of actors and critics \cite{fujimoto2019off,kumar2020conservative,fujimoto2021minimalist,kostrikov2021offline,lee2022offline}.
-Conservatism-based offline RL algorithms have also achieved significant progress in difficult offline multi-agent reinforcement learning settings (MARL) \cite{jiang2021offline,yang2021believe,pan2022plan}.
+Offline reinforcement learning (RL), commonly referred to as batch RL, aims to learn efficient policies exclusively from previously gathered data without interacting with the environment~\citep{lange2012batch,levine2020offline}.
+Since the agent has to sample the data from a fixed dataset, naive offline RL approaches fail to learn policies for out-of-distribution actions or states~\citep{wu2019behavior,kumar2019stabilizing}, and the obtained Q-value estimation for these actions will be inaccurate with unpredictable consequences.
+Recent progress in tackling the problem focuses on \emph{conservatism} by introducing regularization terms to constrain the policy and Q-value training, e.g, penalizing the Q-values of the unseen actions~\citep{fujimoto2019off,kumar2020conservative,fujimoto2021minimalist,kostrikov2021offline,lee2022offline}.
+These conservatism-based offline RL algorithms have achieved significant progress in difficult offline multi-agent reinforcement learning settings (MARL)~\citep{jiang2021offline,yang2021believe,pan2022plan}.

-Despite the potential benefits, existing methods have limitations in several aspects.
-Firstly, the design of the policy network and the corresponding regularizer limits the expressiveness and diversity due to conservatism.
-Consequently, the resulting policy may be suboptimal and difficult to represent complex strategies \cite{kumar2019stabilizing,wang2022diffusion}.
-Secondly, in multi-agent scenarios, the conservatism-based method is prone to getting trapped in poor local optima.
-This occurs when each agent is incentivized to maximize its own reward without efficient cooperation with other agents in existing algorithms \cite{yang2021believe,pan2022plan}.